meenakshipolepeddi/test_rails/README.md

 	Documentation Steps:
 	This application takes in Name, clock in date/time, clock out date time.
-	1. Please enter your name
-	2. Please select the interface to clock in
+	1. Please click on the Clock In Button to enter your name and clock in
-	3. Check/uncheck the checkbox to confirm changes
+	2. Check/uncheck the checkbox to confirm changes
-	4. Want to clock out?
-Click on the "Edit" to make modifications to the entry 4.a.
+	3. Want to clock out?
+Click on the "Edit" to make modifications to the entry 3.a.
 Don't want to edit?
 Click on the "Home" button at the top left corner
-	5. The record can be completely deleted by clicking on "Delete"
+	4. The record can be completely deleted by clicking on "Delete"